arjunloomba1311/Deep-Learning-Approaches-to-Financial-Markets-/README.md

 The code in the .ipynb notebook uses several different tools/mechanisms:

-1) Iniially, the Alpha Vantage is API is used to derive information about the stock prices and ratios.
+1) Initially, the Alpha Vantage is API is used to derive information about the stock prices and ratios.

 2) Then, several pre-processing functions are implemented.
 This included - filling in null values, creating a benchmark price to test upon, reformatting the shape for the neural network.